 Again, because of how these rules are set up, rule 4 would not apply at the same time as any other rule.
-This is the least frequent rule that applies, with the last time being in the Hebrew calendar year 5766 (2015/2016).
+This is the least frequent rule that applies, with the last time being in the Hebrew calendar year 5766 (2005/2006) and won't again this century.